CheneyDing/academic-dc/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Students of Computer Architecture
+role: Student of Computer Architecture

 # Organizations/Affiliations to show in About widget
 organizations: